ShDmytros/Dictionary/README.md

+# Dictionary

-This is a dictionary for learning languages.
+## This program is for learning foreign languages